 The USS Iowa is open to the public for guided tours, special events, and educational programs.
 Nearly every part of the ship is open to the public, including the command center, top decks, powder magazine rooms.
 Plan on spending about 2 hours exploring this historic ship.

-The USS Iowa is presented as a “living” ship which provides “at sea” experiences.
+The USS Iowa is presented as a “living” ship that provides “at sea” experiences.
 Auditory and visual backgrounds, interactive exhibits, and commemorative information will help visitors to understand the history and function of the battleship.

 The Los Angeles-based nonprofit Pacific Battleship Center raised over $9 million to move and restore the ship.
 This group took out another $5 million in loans and raised the rest through donations in order to bring the “Big Stick” to its home in San Pedro.
 This trip is recommended for all family members from children to grandparents.